Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-Based on the analytical expressions provided in the theorem, Fig.~\ref{fig:2} shows the fracture profile $\mathcal{U}(x)$ and strain field $\mathcal{E}_{yy}(x,y)$ for slow [(a) $\mathcal{V}=10^{-2}$] and fast [(b) $\mathcal{V}=1$] crack propagations at $\lambda=10^3$.
-To visualize the analytical solution accurately without losing precision through catastrophic cancellation, we utilized an arbitrary-precision library~\cite{mpmath}.
-The fracture profile exhibits a parabolic contour at lower $\mathcal{V}$, transitioning to a sharper contour as $\mathcal{V}$ increases.\\
+Based on Eq.~(\ref{eq:propagating_solution}), Fig.~\ref{fig:2} shows $\mathcal{E}_{yy}(x,y)$ and $\mathcal{U}(x)$ for slow and fast crack propagations using an arbitrary-precision library~\cite{mpmath} to avoid catastrophic cancellation.
+The fracture profile exhibits a parabolic contour at lower $\mathcal{V}$, transitioning to a sharper contour as $\mathcal{V}$ increases.
+These findings are consistent with the experimental observations reported for rubbers~\cite{Morishita2016,Morishita2017,Mai2020} and gels~\cite{Livne2008,Bouchbinder2008,Ariel2010,Chen2017,Kolvin2018,Meng2023,Qi2024} explained in the introduction. \\